nspotrepka/supertone/README.md

 # Supertone

-Supertone is a small music application written in Clojure for simple, quick, and modular production of electronic tunes.
+Supertone is a high-level music workstation focused on quick, modular of electronic tunes in a live setting.
 Generative music elements are planned for future versions.

-This project is still in the works, so bookmark this page, and check back in a few months!
+This project is still in progress, so bookmark this page, and check back in a month or two!

 <!--